A Standardized Population Survey of the Sri Lankan Leopard in Wilpattu National Park

 From July – September 2018, the western half of the park was surveyed with a use of 46 camera trap stations.
 Field work began on the 23 July 2018 and ended on the 16 September 2018.
 The second phase was quite extensive since the road networks in these areas were not fully developed.
 However, a large area was covered during this exercise and many leopard encounters were detected.

 On a negative front, a total of six camera traps were lost due to activities carried out by poachers and honey collectors and the lost camera traps were not recovered.
 A public awareness campaign was also carried out regarding the project followed by the loss of cameras with the hope of recovering the lost cameras and also to protect the remaining cameras in the park.
-This was achieved by distributing pamphlets, putting up public notices in towns and public areas and with the use of public mobile announcing unit (loud speaker fixed on a tuk uk).
-Four villages: Eluvankulam, Ralmaduwa, Serakkuliya and Karativu were covered during the awareness campaign and people were made aware of the project, its purpose and the use of cameras within the park.
+This was achieved by distributing pamphlets, putting up public notices in towns and public areas and with the use of public mobile announcing unit (loud speaker fixed on a tuk tuk).
+Four villages: Eluvankulam, Ralmaduwa, Serakkuliya and Karativu were covered during the awareness campaign so as to make people aware of the project and its purpose and the use of cameras within the park.
 Requests were made to hand over any of the stolen cameras to the nearest religious establishment.
 This effort helped stop further theft of cameras in the park.
 However, none of the stolen cameras were recovered.

 1. This is the country’s first scientifically robust study on the Sri Lankan Leopard in Sri Lanka, using spatially explicit capture-recapture methods to estimate densities across heterogeneous habitats within the park.
 The estimates derived from these surveys will set a baseline for the leopard population of the Wilpattu National park.